Times of change - the baker hits the road.

-So, these workshops will be focussed on Bush Baking, using techniques not dissimilar to Australia's original bakers.
-No refrigeration, no electricity, no running water.
+So, these workshops will be focused on Bush Baking, using techniques not dissimilar to Australia's original bakers.
+Minimal, low tech refrigeration, no electricity, no running water.
 Just beautiful, hand made woodfired sourdough bread.
 Baked in the elements, come what may.
 It's seat of the pants baking at it's finest, and I want you to come and be part of it, wherever you may be.
 There will be triumphs and there most certainly will be failures.
 But no matter, I guarantee you and I will both learn lot every time, and that neither of us will ever forget it!

 The route so far: